Department Chairperson and Graduate Program Director: Jessica J. Messersmith, Ph.D.

 Additional Program Admission Requirements:

 - The GRE General test is required to be submitted through CSDCAS.
-There is no minimum score required; the score is considered along with the other application materials.
+There is no minimum score required; the score is considered along with the other application materials. *GRE General Test at Home will be accepted for spring 2021 and fall 2021 applications.

 - Three (3) professional letters of recommendation are required to be submitted to CSDCAS.